iptch/2024-fall-architectural-katas/ADR/ADR-014-multiple-services-on-same-database.md

 ## Context:

-Several services need the same objects, for example the object story is used by the services Candidate, Story, Matching and Employer.
+Several services need the same objects, for example the object story is used by the services Job candidate, Story, Matching and Employer.
 Since we opted for a service-based architecture and not microservices, we have the possibility to allow several services to access the same DBs.